twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 You'll notice we have specified _a lot_ more flags than we did last time, so let's walk through all the ones we didn't cover in the first section.

-`-ffreestanding` [tells the compiler that the standard library may not exist](https://stackoverflow.com/questions/17692428/what-is-ffreestanding-option-in-gcc#17692510), and therefore not make assumptions that it will be there.
+`-ffreestanding` [tells the compiler that the standard library may not exist](https://stackoverflow.com/questions/17692428/what-is-ffreestanding-option-in-gcc#17692510), and therefore not to make assumptions that it will be there.
 This option isn't necessary when running your application in a hosted environment (within an OS), but we aren't doing that, so it's important to tell the compiler that information.

 `-Wl` is a comma-separated list of flags to pass on to the linker (`ld`).  `--gc-sections` stands for "garbage collect sections", and tells `ld` to remove unused sections post-link. `-nostartfiles`, `-nostdlib`, and `-nodefaultlibs` respectively tell the linker not to link in any standard system startup files (such as the default `crt0`), any standard system stdlib implementation, or any standard system default linkable libraries.
 We are providing our own `crt0` and linker script, so it's important to pass these flags to inform the compiler we don't want any of these defaults to avoid conflict with our custom setup.